Hawks come up short against Schenectady in morning matchup

-Head coach Kayla Bandy is entering her fourth season at the helm of the Hawks’ bowling program, having already garnered a pair of Mid-Eastern Athletic Conference (MEAC) titles, a USBC semifinals appearance and an NCAA semifinals appearance.
+Head coach Kayla Bandy is entering her sixth season at the helm of the Hawks’ bowling program, having already garnered three Mid-Eastern Athletic Conference (MEAC) titles, a USBC semifinals appearance and an NCAA semifinals appearance.

 In 2013-14, her first season as head coach, Bandy led the program to a seventh Mid-Eastern Athletic Conference (MEAC) Championship and an 11th straight NCAA Championship appearance.
 Her team made it all the way to the semi-finals of the NCAAs falling to eventual champion Sam Houston State to finish in third place.
 They put together a 95-23 record and were 28-2 in conference play.

 An eighth MEAC title came the following season (2014-15) as the Hawks finished 29-1 in MEAC play.
 They went 29-1 in league play and 96-43 overall, the second most wins of any team in the NCAA that season.
 They won 70-percent of their matches played, including five tournament titles, three in the MEAC North, the MEAC Championship and the Mid-Winter Classic hosted by Arkansas State.
 They also bowled the third perfect Baker game in program history.

 In 2015-16, the team finished 71-41 (18-6 MEAC) despite featuring eight new faces to go with returners Thashaina Seraus and Melanie Copey.
 The team finished in first place in the MEAC North Division and Bandy won MEAC Coach of the Year.